nguyenbinhanltv/yostore-admin/README.md

 # Shops
-This repository holds all components needed to run the Pinelab Shops marketplace: A multi-vendor ecommerce environment based on the great open source [Index](http://vendure.io/).
+This repository holds all components needed to run the Shops marketplace: A multi-vendor ecommerce environment based on the great open source [Index](http://vendure.io/).
 Folder structure:
 * `vendure` the Index instance.
 * `storefront` the frontend components to include on client websites.